kshitij0406/Stock-Market-Charting-App-Angular/README.md

 # Imporatnt

-run with ng serve and then uncomment the code in app/upload/export/export.component.ts
+Run with ng serve and then uncomment the code in app/upload/export/export.component.ts and ignore the error.
+This will make the excel upload button work !!!

 # StockMarketChartingApp